PavloMykhalov/todo-app/README.md

 The list is implemented using the following technologies:
 Express, Next.js, REST API, Axios, Tailwind CSS.

-## Preview
-You can view a preview by the link [here](https://todo-app-git-master-pavlomykhalovs-projects.vercel.app/)

 ## Getting Started
 To run the project on a local server, follow these steps: